twhiston/tw.gl.repl/README.md

 One of the ways to extend the repl further is to attach or preload your own functions so you can tie them to a key in the config.
 To make this easier the package tries to load a file called `user-repl.js`, max should load this fine if it's in your patch folder.
-Inside it you have access to `i.glRender` and `i.repl`, you also have access to a Dict of `replkeys.json` in `sKeys`.
+Inside it you have access to `glrepl.renderer` and `glrepl.manager`, you also have access to a Dict of `replkeys.json` in `sKeys`.
 Which will be stringified and passed into the repl on `init()`

 Most basic usage will be something like: